Cutwell/Cutwell.github.io/README.md

 # Cutwell.GitHub.IO

+### Contributions
+Found a language not included in lang.css?
+Make a pull-request!

 ### Setting Ajax requests manually
 If you intend to host this website on a none-github domain, you will need to set the Ajax requests manually.